Skip to content

 The Reader Age Group for Each Genre

-Middle grade books focus on readers in the 9-12 age range.
+Middle-grade books focus on readers aged 9-12.
 According to editor Mary Kole, “That’s really the sweet spot.”
 (1)

-Along with this, there is an upper middle grade group that caters to the 12-13-year-old reader.
-They’re not quite ready for YAs, but they’re more advanced than a 9 or 10-year-old.
+Along with this, there is an upper-middle-grade group that caters to readers ages 12 to 13.
+They’re not quite ready for YAs, but they’re more advanced than a nine or 10-year-old.

-There is also a lower middle grade group that caters to the 8-10 range.
+There is also a lower-middle-grade group that caters to the 8-10 age range.

 Another factor to consider is the age of the protagonist.

-If it’s an upper MG, the protagonist is usually 12-13.
+If it’s an upper MG, the protagonist is usually 12-13 years old.

 It is important that the protagonist isn’t in high school, thus the 13-year-old limit for upper middle grade.

-Young adult books focus on readers in the 13-18 age range.
+Young adult books focus on readers aged 13-18.

 This genre is also divided into lower (younger) YA and upper (older) YA.

-For the younger YA readers, the protagonist is usually aged 14-15.
+For the younger YA readers, the protagonist is usually 14-15 years old.

 For older readers, the protagonist is usually 16-18 years old, but he shouldn’t be in college.

-I’m currently ghosting a YA where it starts with the protagonist at 14 and will go with him through high school to 18-years-old.
+I’m currently ghosting a YA that starts with the protagonist at 14 and will follow him through high school to 18 years old.

 What Can and Can’t be in the Story

-While the subject matter can be more mature than chapter books, it should be age appropriate.
+While the subject matter may be more mature than that of chapter books, it should still be age-appropriate.
 Keep in mind that the MG age group is still young.
 They’re not experienced or mature enough to handle complex or mature topics.

 Things like fitting in, simple crushes, and all the other things that go into the middle school years are fine.

 If you’re writing for upper middle grade, things can get a bit more advanced.
 Kids are experiencing the world.
 They know what they’re seeing on TV and other media.
-You still though want to avoid dark or explicit subject matter.
+You still want to avoid dark or explicit subject matter, though.
 And, profanity should be avoided.

-With young adult, kids are becoming savvy.
+In the young adult age group, kids are becoming more savvy.
 They’re experiencing everything from terrorism, violence, pandemics, and so on.

-YA stories can go into the darker and grimier side of life.
+YA stories can explore the darker, grimmer side of life.

-While you still want to tone it down a bit for the younger YA group, for the older group you can pretty much go into everything.
-Although, explicit sexual content should still be limited.
+While you still want to tone it down a bit for the younger YA group, you can pretty much explore all issues and themes for the older group.
+However, explicit sexual content should still be limited.
 This is not the place for adult content.

 The Word Count